 - Follow the steps above once you’ve put your first cage into the ground.
 Take a second five-foot cage and flip it upside down.

-- Next, using a few twist ties, secure the top of your grounded cage to the top of your upsidedown cage.
+- Next, using a few twist ties, secure the top of your grounded cage to the top of your upside-down cage.

-- And now you have a super, tall tomato cage!
+- And now you have a super-tall tomato cage!

 - You can similarly stake your cage for extra support and stability for your future growth.

-The trellis system I will discuss is the single stem trellis system.
-This system requires you to prune (or pinch) off all suckers and a few side stems.
-On your tomato plants, the suckers are usually found in the crook of your side stems in that little bend between the side stem and main stem.
-This type of trellis aims to limit growth and foliage to what’s produced directly off the tomato plant’s main stem.
-The reasons for using this type of trellis system include:
+This system requires you to prune (or pinch) off all suckers, and a few side stems.
+The suckers are usually found on your tomato plants in the crook of your side stems in that little bend between the side stem and main stem.

 - Beat the Blight: When you notice your bottom leaves turning yellow, that will most likely be caused by early blight.
 When you limit the foliage on your tomato plant, you also restrict the transfer of the fungal spores that travel from the ground to its leaves.
 Plus, you have more airflow, which also can also prevent disease.

 - Managing multiple tomato plants: Trellising is a great way to manage more than one tomato plant as you can plant them closer together.
-This method benefits growers who begin their seeds indoors and have a higher rate of germination than expected.
+This method benefits growers who begin their seeds indoors and have a higher germination rate than expected.
 Using this technique, you can fit many more plants into a garden with limited space.

-How to Create Single Stem Tomato Trellises
+How to Create Single Stem Tomato Stake Trellises

 - To create a single-stem tomato trellis, simply plant a tall 8-foot stake next to your plant and train the main stem to grow up the stake by tying the main stem as your plant grows.